 The road’s destination is Gode, via the regional capital of Jijiga, and the towns of Kebri Beyah, Degehabur and Kebri Dehar.
 But the partly finished two-lane road also blazes a figurative path, unwelcome to some, into the isolated and disputed fiefdoms of one of the world’s most opaque, dangerous and misunderstood Muslim insurgencies.

 This is the land that the self-styled separatists of the Ogaden National Liberation Front (ONLF) claim as their own.

-Exactly what the ethnic Somalis of the ONLF want—autonomy, independence, or the historic dream of a “greater Somalia”—is far from clear.
+Exactly what the ethnic Somalis of the ONLF want — autonomy, independence, or the historic dream of a ”greater Somalia” — is far from clear.
 What is certain is the federal government in Addis Ababa, dominated by Orthodox Christian Tigrayans and Amharans, is determined the Sunni insurgents’ aims will not be achieved by violence.

 Deep in these desert wastes lie the Somali state zones (provinces) of Degehabur, Fik and Qorahay.
 It is here, largely unseen and unreported, that the Ethiopian army, backed by rival sub-clans, has waged a violent, nine-month-long campaign against factions of the Ogadeni clan, the backbone of the ONLF.

 And it is here, in this wilderness of endless, shimmering horizons, vast untapped resources and suspected oil reserves that the UN says up to 4,5-million could soon face famine-like conditions, partly as a result of the conflict.